Researched and compiled by Bob Roberts

 The Tackle Shop, 2 Bridge Rd.
 DN211JU.
 Tel: 01427 613002

-The owners of this web site accept no responsibility for errors or omission.
+The author of this web site accepts no responsibility for errors or omission.

 Many anglers are drawn to the Trent by the phenomenal catches reported in the press, on social media, web forums and clips on YouTube.
 Please try and keep your feet planted firmly on the ground.
 It is not as easy away from a few heavily publicised hotspots as you may have been led to believe.
 Many leave disappointed, never to return.